 Applications are typically announced in February or March each year with the applications due in May and awards announced in November, so please check back here for FY 2017 funding opportunities.
 We encourage you to sign up for our E-letter to stay on top of our grant announcements as well as other farm to school news.

 Other Funding Sources for Farm to School

-For all questions pertaining to the USDA Farm to School Grant Program, please contact us via email at firstname.lastname@example.org.
-And to receive information and updates about USDA’s Farm to School Program, please sign up for our Farm to School E-letter.
+For all questions pertaining to the USDA Farm to School Grant Program, please contact us via email at email@example.com.
+To receive information and updates from USDA’s Office of Community Food Systems, please sign up for our E-letter.